RwalDev/Milk.lua/README.md

-Here’s the complete documentation you can drop into your repo as README.md.
-It covers every feature in the merged MilkUI, with usage for PC and mobile, all elements, modals, effects, settings, and persistence.

 # MilkUI — Full Documentation

-A modern Roblox UI library with a “Milk / EvilMilk” vibe:
 - Movable, resizable, edge-snapping window with Mac-style traffic lights
 - Tabs → Collapsible Sections → Elements
 - Blur-on-open, smooth tweens, hover + ripple FX, click SFX